Compliance

 Business Ethics and Compliance

 To more effectively instill and promote business ethics and compliance, we have formulated the Tokyo Electron Group Code of Ethics as a code of conduct for all executives and employees and established the Business Ethics Committee.
-We have set up the Disciplinary Committee as a subordinate organization of the Business Ethics Committee to ensure the implementation of reasonable and appropriate disciplinary action and proper procedures.
-In addition, through regular meetings with each of the Group companies, we discuss and implement measures to promote compliance.
+We held the Business Ethics Committee in February 2025, where each Group company shared their progress toward the fiscal year 2025 according to their three-year plan.
+We discussed the current status and continuous improvement on effective business ethics and compliance programs.

 Initiatives for Anti-bribery and Corruption and for Competition Laws

-We have globally established the Basic Policy on the Prevention of Bribery and Corruption and the Guidelines for Gift, Hospitality and Entertainment in the area of anti-bribery and corruption, and the Basic Policy on Competition Law Compliance and Guidelines in the area of competition laws.
-To prevent violations, we regularly conduct activities to foster awareness, and we are committed to promoting understanding and instilling these Policies and Guidelines.
+We have established the Basic Policy on the Prevention of Bribery and Corruption and the Guidelines for Gift, Hospitality and Entertainment in the area of anti-bribery and corruption, and the Basic Policy on Competition Law Compliance and Guidelines in the area of competition laws as Group-wide policies and guidelines.
+With the expansion of the market in India, in March 2025, we conducted activities to foster awareness by publishing the Handbook for Employees going to India on business to enable executives and employees to respond appropriately to bribery risks.

 Internal Reporting System

-We have established an internal reporting system that allows employees to safely and securely raise concerns and seek redress outside the chain of command, and to report and discuss any behavior that is, or may be, in violation of laws, regulations, or business ethics.
+We have established an internal reporting system that allows employees to safely and securely raise concerns and seek redress outside the chain of command, and to report and consult any behavior that is, or may be, in violation of laws, regulations, or business ethics.
 This system ensures complete confidentiality, anonymity and the prohibition of retribution and unfavorable treatment.
 An internal leniency system has also been introduced, whereby any disciplinary action may be reduced or exempted in the event that an employee involved in a compliance violation has made a report or sought advice on their own volition.
-This encourages employees to proactively provide information and leads to problems being discovered and resolved at earlier stages.
+This encourages employees to proactively provide information and leads to problem-solving at earlier stages.

 There were no reports or cases of violations of laws/regulations in our operations that could have had a serious impact on our business or on local communities.